wormhole-foundation/wormhole/docs/solana_program.md

 >
 > **index**: Index of the guardian set

 This account is created when a new guardian set is set.
-It tracks the public key, creation time and expiration time of this set.
+It tracks the public key hash, creation time and expiration time of this set.
 The expiration time is set when this guardian set is abandoned.
 When a switchover happens, the guardian-issued VAAs will still be valid until the expiration time.